 This information is intended to be educational and is not tailored to the investment needs of any specific investor.

-Vanguard does not provide legal or tax advice.
-This information is general and educational in nature and should not be considered legal or tax advice.
-Tax laws and regulations are complex and subject to change, which can materially impact investment results.
-Vanguard cannot guarantee that this information is accurate, complete, or timely.
-Vanguard makes no warranties with regard to such information or results obtained by its use, and disclaims any liability arising out of your use of, or any tax positions taken in reliance on, such information.
-We recommend that you consult a tax or financial advisor about your individual situation.
+Neither Vanguard nor its financial advisors provide tax and/or legal advice.
+This information is general and educational in nature and should not be considered tax and/or legal advice.
+Any tax-related information discussed herein is based on tax laws, regulations, judicial opinions, and other guidance that are complex and subject to change.
+Additional tax rules not discussed herein may also be applicable to your situation.
+Vanguard makes no warranties regarding such information, or the results obtained by its use, and disclaims any liability arising out of your use of, or any tax positions taken in reliance on, such information.
+We recommend that you consult a tax, legal, and/or financial advisor about your individual situation.

 The services provided to clients who elect to receive ongoing advice will vary based upon the amount of assets in a portfolio.
-Please review Form CRS and the Vanguard Personal Advisor Services Brochure Open PDF document in a new window for important details about the service, including its asset-based service levels and fee breakpoints.
+Please review Form CRS and the Vanguard Personal Advisor Services Brochure for important details about the service, including its asset-based service levels and fee breakpoints.